For parents & families

 Your consent comes first

 Before any recording happens, you read a plain-language explanation of what Articarry does with your child's practice and decide for yourself.
-You can withdraw that consent at any time, and ask for the recordings to be deleted — no reason needed.
+You can withdraw that consent at any time, and ask for the recordings to be deleted.
+No reason needed.

 Questions before you start?